 This restoration glass company has been around since 1927 in New Jersey.
 They have different options of wavy glass and also offer antique style mirror glass.

-Another great manufacturer of wavy restoration glass in several grades.
+This is another great manufacturer of wavy restoration glass in several grades.
 They can even put together wavy glass IGUs if you should need.